 top of page

-Principal fisheries: Smallmouth bass, white perch, chain pickerel, largemouth bass,
+Principal fisheries: Smallmouth bass, white perch, chain pickerel, and largemouth bass

 Screen Shot 2020-01-07 at 10.12.11 AM 1.